davybrion/companysite-dotnet/content/blog/2009-11-integrated-security-with-silverlight-and-wcf.md

-I lost some time yesterday trying to get a Silverlight client to use Integrated Security with a WCF service so i figured i'd post the steps necessary to make it work here.
+I lost some time yesterday trying to get a Silverlight client to use Integrated Security with a WCF service so I figured I'd post the steps necessary to make it work here.

 First of all, you need to make sure that your IIS installation has support for Windows Authentication.
 Go to Add/Remove Programs (appwiz.cpl), click on Turn Windows Features on or off, select Internet Information Services - World Wide Web Services - Security and make sure that Windows Authentication is checked.